Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### True or False: Every Scrum team must have a Product Owner and Scrum Master.

 - [x] True.
 Outcomes affected by their participation and availability.
 - [ ] False.
-A Product Owner can be replaced by a business analyst in the Development Team.
+A Product Owner can be replaced by a business analyst in the Scrum Team.
 - [ ] False.
-A Scrum Master is only required when asked for by the Development Team.
+A Scrum Master is only required when asked for by the Scrum Team.
 - [ ] True.
 Each must be 100% dedicated to the Scrum Team.

 **[⬆ Back to Top](#table-of-contents)**